Huskehhh/dayz-monitor/README.md

 Enjoy the bot, if you pick up on any bugs or would like more functionality, feel free to let me know via the issue tracker [here](https://github.com/Huskehhh/dayz-monitor/issues)

+## Commands
+- !time (or !t) -> Retrieves the current time of the DayZ server
+- !count (or !c) -> Retrieves the current player count of the DayZ server
+- !status -> Retrieves the status of the DayZ server (whether it's online or not!)
+- !info -> Displays all the info in an embedded message

 ## Massive thanks to BattleMetrics, this project wouldn't be so easy without their API!